 The Sinking of Japan

 An island nation with few resources, Japan was in a precarious enough position when it declared war on the United States in December 1941.
-That its powerful navy failed to learn the lessons of previous conflicts made matters even worse, as Malcolm Murfett explains.
+That its powerful navy failed to learn the lessons of previous conflicts made matters even worse.

 In the period between its initial swashbuckling attack on Pearl Harbor in December 1941 to its final abject surrender in mid-August 1945, Japan lost an astonishing total of 8.4 million tons of merchant shipping: 2,259 vessels weighing over 500 tons were sunk in the Pacific War, with the loss of 116,000 merchant seamen.
 In addition, an unknown number of smaller boats, such as fishing trawlers, ketches, lighters, yachts and dinghies, along with their cargoes and crew perished in Japanese waters during these years.